 Miles Davis is an iconic figure in the history of jazz, and he is one of those names that people know even when unfamiliar with jazz music.

-Davis is iconic in jazz history because he pushed the boundaries of harmony in jazz music by exploring modal jazz.
+After four years, he left Parker’s band to write his music and record solo records, like the album Birth of the Cool, which is credited for spearheading cool jazz.
+Another reason Davis is iconic in jazz history is because he pushed the boundaries of harmony in jazz music by exploring modal jazz.

 4. John Coltrane